JoaoHenriqueBarbosa/MemBot/README.md

 - If you're having trouble connecting to the database, make sure the PostgreSQL container is running and the environment variables in your `.env` file match the settings in `docker-compose.yml`.

 - For issues related to Ollama, check if the Ollama container is running correctly and the port 11434 is accessible.

+## TODO

+As a proof of concept, this project demonstrates the core functionality of an AI journal application.
+However, there are many areas where it could be expanded and improved.
+Some potential enhancements include:

+- [ ] Implementation of LangChain for improved AI chat flow and decision-making
+- [ ] Enhanced AI interaction to request additional information when needed
+- [ ] User authentication and session management
+- [ ] Deployment strategy and implementation
+- [ ] Automated testing suite
+- [ ] AI-generated reports based on user data
+- [ ] Integration with external models such as OpenAI's GPT or Anthropic's Claude
+- [ ] Customizable user preferences and settings

+Please feel free to contribute to this project (see [Contributing](#contributing)) by implementing any of these features or suggesting new ones.

 ## Project Philosophy